Patron-in-chief, Commonwealth Games Australia

 David was elected to the CGA Board in 2018 for a two year term, is Chair of the CGA Finance & Audit Committee and a member of the Investment Committee for the Australian Commonwealth Games Foundation.

 Steve has a long association with the Commonwealth Games and as a professional athlete he competed at four Commonwealth Games winning one Gold, one Silver and one Bronze medal in the marathon and a Bronze for the 10,000 metres on the track.
 He was Mayor of the Athletes’ Village at the Melbourne 2006 Games and subsequently held the position of Chef de Mission for the Australian team at three Games (2010, 2014 & 2018).
 Steve also competed at four Olympic Games and six World Championships throughout his athletics career, which included a number of top 10 finishes.

-Since retiring from professional athletics, Steve has held a number of prominent governance roles in the sports industry including Chair of the Victorian Institution of Sport, Vice President of the Victorian Olympic Council and he is currently Deputy Chair of Sport Australia.
+Since retiring from professional athletics, Steve has held a number of prominent governance roles in the sports industry including previous roles as Chair of the Victorian Institution of Sport and Vice President of the Victorian Olympic Council and the current position of Deputy Chair of Sport Australia.
 He is the Race Director for the ‘Run for the Kids’ Fun Run and operates his own sports consultancy business focussing on event management, mentoring, ambassadorial roles, training programs and professional development.

 Steve was elected to the CGA Board in 2018 for a four-year term.